aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabelitem/_index.md

 ```

-Height of Ticklabel item in ratio of chart height.
+Height of Ticklabel item as a ratio of chart height.

 **Returns:**
 double